hamavid/brivele/src/index.md

 ---
 <div id='blurb' class='clearfix'>
 <figure><img id='' src='../images/brivele-debut.jpg' width='350px'><figcaption>Photo by Leah Knopf</figcaption></figure>
+<p class='sale'>We are selling handmade <a href='https://www.etsy.com/listing/579190758/brivele-linocut-prints-and-patches-band'>prints</a> and <a href='https://brivele.bandcamp.com/merch/brivele-palindrome-patches'>patches</a> to fund our upcoming EP.
+Thanks for your support!!</p>
 <p>Brivele is a Seattle-based anti-fascist klezmer folk-punk trio, formed in January 2017 during the winter of our discontent.</p>
 <p>Brivele is pronounced "BREE-veh-leh" (בריוועלע) and means "Little Letter" in Yiddish.</p>
 <p>We sometimes play as a duo, called Brief.</p>
-<p class='sale'>We are selling handmade <a href='https://www.etsy.com/listing/579190758/brivele-linocut-prints-and-patches-band'>prints and patches</a> to fund our upcoming EP.
-Thanks for your support!!</p>
 </div>